Angel (2007 film): Plot

 At age 17 the fatherless Angel Deverell is a misfit, living above her mother's grocery shop and writing overblown novels of impossible romance.
 A London publisher agrees to take one of her works, which proves a success, and others follow.
-The money allows her to buy “Paradise”, a grand country house, and play at the life of an aristocrat.
+The money allows her to buy "Paradise", a grand country house, and play at the life of an aristocrat.

 At an event she meets Nora, who admires both her and her writing and offers to be her secretary.
-She also sees there Nora's handsome brother, a would-be painter called Esmé, who she falls for.
+She also sees there Nora's handsome brother, a would-be painter called Esmé, whom she falls for.
 Though he is not interested, she pursues him and marries him.
-Her fantasy life at “Paradise” is not to his taste and release comes when the First World War breaks out and he enlists, leaving Nora to look after Angel.
+Her fantasy life at "Paradise" is not to his taste and release comes when the First World War breaks out and he enlists, leaving Nora to look after Angel.
 War horrifies her, removing the husband she loves, and her novels start advocating pacifism.
 Not being what the public wants, sales plummet and she runs out of money.
 She also suffers the loss of the baby she was carrying.

-Esmé returns to “Paradise”, broken in spirit after losing a leg, and hangs himself.
+Esmé returns to "Paradise", broken in spirit after losing a leg, and hangs himself.
 In an interview, Angel continues to deny reality until a letter from a woman falls out of one of Esmé's books.
-Nora eventually admits that it was from Esmé's mistress Angelica, who lived at “Paradise” until her father had to sell it.
-Esmé was supporting her and their child in London and spending his leaves from the front with them rather than at “Paradise”.
+Nora eventually admits that it was from Esmé's mistress Angelica, who lived at "Paradise" until her father had to sell it.
+Esmé was supporting her and their child in London and spending his leaves from the front with them rather than at "Paradise".
 Angel goes to Angelica's house to return the letter, seeing her and her little boy.
-Returning to “Paradise” and the faithful Nora, she catches cold and dies.
+Returning to "Paradise" and the faithful Nora, she catches cold and dies.
 Her publisher admits to Nora, who inherits the house, that nobody buys any of Angel's novels anymore.